Itential-Adapters/adapter-tufin_securetrack/BROKER.md

-## Integrating Tufin_securetrack Adapter with IAP Device Broker
+## Integrating Tufin_securetrack Adapter with Itential Platform Device Broker

-This document will go through the steps for integrating the Tufin_securetrack adapter with IAP's Device Broker.
-IAP Device Broker integration allows for easier interation into several of IAPs applications (e.g. Configuration Manager).
-Properly configuring the properties for the adapter in IAP is critical for getting the device broker integration to work.
+This document will go through the steps for integrating the Tufin_securetrack adapter with Itential Platform's Device Broker.
+Itential Platform Device Broker integration allows for easier interation into several of Itential Platform's applications (e.g. Configuration Manager).
+Properly configuring the properties for the adapter in Itential Platform is critical for getting the device broker integration to work.
 Their is additional information in the configuration section of the adapter readme.
 This document will go through each of the calls that are utilized by the Device Broker.

 ### getDevicesFiltered
 getDevicesFiltered(options, callback) → This call returns all of the devices within Tufin_securetrack that match the provided filter.